JoseDeFreitas/CodewarsLogger/README.md

 of solutions of all the katas you've completed (plus more than one programming language if available) would take you a lot of time (and you'd have to update it every time you complete a new kata).

-This program allows you to copy in a folder the code of the completed challanges you've done
+This program allows you to automatically copy into a folder the code of the completed challanges you've
-automatically: you don't have to do anything, just run the program and let it do its job.
+done: you don't have to do anything, just run the program and let it do its job.
 Moreover, the files and directories are stored in such a way that it's easy to navigate through them.

 ## Usage